 I am a scientist.
-Currently, I use alternative data (i.e. not survey data) to make inferences about hard to measure things at Statistics Canada.
+Currently, I help develop innovative programs at Statistics Canada that use alternative data (i.e. not survey data) to make inferences about population health.
 I'm also helping create a series of short courses on neurotechnology for Queen's University.

 Previously, I used computational models combined with measures of brain, muscle, and behavioural data to study how we sense and interact with our world through movement.
 As part of this, I helped develop novel statistical methods to analyze brain data.

 I have a deep interest in how science and data are used in policy making.